SEAT, Skoda and Volkswagen: what’s the difference?

 A note on parts sharing

 Many SEATs, Skodas and Volkswagens have an analogue with other Volkswagen Group cars.
-The Skoda Fabia is mechanically similar to the SEAT Ibiza and the Volkswagen Polo, the SEAT Leon corresponds to the Skoda Octavia and Volkswagen Golf, while the SEAT Alhambra people-carrier shares many parts with the Volkswagen Sharan.
+The Skoda Fabia is mechanically similar to the SEAT Ibiza and the Volkswagen Polo and the SEAT Leon corresponds to the Skoda Octavia and Volkswagen Golf.

 These are just a few examples, and many other mechanically similar models exist within the Volkswagen Group of car companies.
 Volkswagen AG’s modular ‘MQB’ platform allows engines and axles to be mounted using the same components and dimensions regardless of car, although the overall length and width of this mechanical ‘skeleton’ can be altered as required.